cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Make sure your console is decently charged when following this process.
 A sudden power loss could result in serious damage.
 - The recommended exploit is Memory Pit, which exploits a flaw in the Nintendo DSi Camera application.
 It is a pre-installed application so this exploit will work for all retail systems, regions and firmware versions.
   - However, if Memory Pit is unusable on your Nintendo DSi, there are other exploits available depending on which DSiWare software you have installed on your system.
+  - If you already have a DSiWareHax entry point, you could use that instead of memory pit.
 - On Windows, it's recommended to [show file extentions](file-extensions-(windows)) if you are using the default File Explorer.

 Get started by [Launching your Exploit](exploit-launch).